AdobeDocs/analytics-platform.en/help/analysis-workspace/visualizations/key-metric.md

 >[!CONTEXTUALHELP]
 >id="cja_workspace_keymetricsummary_button"
 >title="Key metric summary"
->abstract="Creates a visualization that is like a combination of the line, summary change, and summary number charts.
+>abstract="Create a visualization that is like a combination of the line, summary change, and summary number charts.
 Use this visualization to compare how important metrics are trending between two periods of time."

 <!-- markdownlint-enable MD034 -->